Angus-Toms/QuackML/README.md

 ```bash
 ./build/release/duckdb -unsigned
 ```
-This laucnhes the DuckDB CLI tool, then load the extension by running:
+This launches the DuckDB CLI tool, then load the extension by running:
 ```SQL
 LOAD 'extension/quackml/quackml.duckdb_extension';
 ```